Linths/hueco-predicto/README.md

 ## Tweak it
 For your ease of navigation, every filename in this doc is a clickable link.
-:point_right: While you're tweaking anyway, feel free to expand my work!
+While you're tweaking anyway, feel free to expand my work!
 I have some ideas for you in the paper's Future Work.

 - **Change grade classes**
     Edit [`grades.rb`](grades.rb).
 It already contains alternative grade class distributions.